 Using the assessment tool, complete the best management practices and salt savings assessments for the most recently completed winter maintenance season (e.g., a January 1, 2022, report would be based on the 2020/2021 season).
 Submit one assessment for your whole organization or multiple, as long as each has a unique address (e.g., separate facilities or branch offices).

 On your user home page, click "Select Reports" at the bottom right.

 - Select the appropriate completed reports for your organization.
 (Reports should include all of the surface type(s) in which you are involved, not a separate report for each surface type.):

 - BMP Reports: Comparison of Responses Between Assessment Periods (current and future)

 - Salt Savings Reports: Summary Report (current and future)

 - Click "Submit."

-- After the reports have been submitted, if they are complete the tool will generate a certificate for your organization.
-Return to the user home page and select "Print Certificate."
+If the submitted reports are complete, the tool will generate a certificate for your organization.

 Learn how to use less salt while maintaining safe parking lots and sidewalks, to save money and protect water resources.
 Participants earn a three-year certification that they can renew by passing another class.